neotech101/USB-Microphone-Alexa-Skills-Based-/index.md

 #### Wireless-Microphone

-title: Raphael Carlo Najera CENG 317 Blog
 ---

-Piyush Rana CENG 317 USB Wireless Microphone Blog.
+title: Piyush Rana CENG 317 USB Wireless Microphone Blog.
+---

 ## Week 5
 * By this week we had to have ordered our parts needed for this project.